-9. The ANAGRAM Trademarks are distinctive and identify merchandise as goods from Plaintiff or its duly authorized licensees.
+9. The ANAGRAM Trademark is distinctive and identifies merchandise as goods from Plaintiff or its duly authorized licensees.

-10. The ANAGRAM Trademarks have been continuously used and never abandoned.
+10. The ANAGRAM Trademark has been continuously used and never abandoned.

-11. Plaintiff's ANAGRAM Trademarks are exclusive to Plaintiff and are displayed extensively on Plaintiff's Products and in Plaintiff's marketing and promotional materials.
-Plaintiff's ANAGRAM Trademarks have been the subject of substantial and continuous marketing and promotion by Plaintiff at great expense.
-In fact, Plaintiff has expended significant resources annually in advertising, promoting and marketing featuring Plaintiff's ANAGRAM Trademarks.
+11. Plaintiff's ANAGRAM Trademark is exclusive to Plaintiff and is displayed extensively on Plaintiff's Products and in Plaintiff's marketing and promotional materials.

+Plaintiff's ANAGRAM Trademark and Copyrights have been the subject of substantial and continuous marketing and promotion by Plaintiff at great expense.
+In fact, Plaintiff has expended significant resources annually in advertising, promoting and marketing featuring

+Plaintiff's ANAGRAM Trademark and Copyrights.
 Plaintiff's promotional efforts include - by way of example, but not limitation - substantial print media, a website, social media sites and point of sale materials.
-Because of these and other factors, Plaintiff's ANAGRAM Trademarks have become famous worldwide.
+Because of these and other factors, Plaintiff's ANAGRAM Trademark and Copyrights have become famous worldwide.

-12. Plaintiff's ANAGRAM Trademarks are distinctive when applied to Plaintiff's products, signifying to the purchaser that the products come from Plaintiff and are manufactured to Plaintiff's quality standards.
-Whether Plaintiff manufactures the products itself or license others to do so, Plaintiff has ensured that products bearing their Trademarks are manufactured to the highest quality standards.
-Plaintiff's ANAGRAM Trademarks have achieved fame and recognition, which has only added to the inherent distinctiveness of the mark.
-As such, the goodwill associated with Plaintiff's ANAGRAM Trademarks is incalculable and of inestimable value to Plaintiff.
+12. Plaintiff's ANAGRAM Trademark and Copyrights are distinctive when applied to Plaintiff's products, signifying to the purchaser that the products come from Plaintiff and are manufactured to Plaintiff's quality standards.
+Whether Plaintiff manufactures the products itself or license others to do so, Plaintiff has ensured that products bearing its Trademark and Copyrights are manufactured to the highest quality standards.
+Plaintiff's ANAGRAM Trademark has achieved fame and recognition, which has only added to the inherent distinctiveness of the mark.
+As such, the goodwill associated with Plaintiff's ANAGRAM Trademark and Copyrights is incalculable and of inestimable value to Plaintiff.

-13. Plaintiff's ANAGRAM Trademarks qualify as famous marks as used in 15 U.S.C. §1125 (c)(1) and have been continuously used and never abandoned.
+13. Plaintiff's ANAGRAM Trademark qualifies as a famous mark as used in 15 U.S.C. §1125 (c)(1) and has been continuously used and never abandoned.

-14. Plaintiff has expended substantial time, money and other resources in developing, advertising and otherwise promoting its Trademarks.
-As a result, products bearing the ANAGRAM Trademarks are widely recognized and exclusively associated by consumers, the public and the trade as being products sourced from Plaintiff.
+14. Plaintiff has expended substantial time, money and other resources in developing, advertising and otherwise promoting its Trademark.
+As a result, products bearing the ANAGRAM Trademark is widely recognized and exclusively associated by consumers, the public and the trade as being products sourced from Plaintiff.

-15. The ANAGRAM Trademarks and Copyrights are distinctive and identify the merchandise bearing the trademarks and copyrights as goods from Plaintiff.
+15. The ANAGRAM Trademark and Copyrights are distinctive and identify the merchandise bearing the trademark and copyrights as goods from Plaintiff.

-16. Plaintiff has expended substantial time, money, and other resources in developing, advertising, and otherwise promoting the ANAGRAM Trademarks and Copyrights.
-As a result, products bearing its trademarks and copyrights are widely recognized and exclusively associated by consumers, the public, and the trade as being products sourced from Plaintiff.
+16. Plaintiff has expended substantial time, money, and other resources in developing, advertising, and otherwise promoting the ANAGRAM Trademark and Copyrights.
+As a result, products bearing its trademark and copyrights are widely recognized and exclusively associated by consumers, the public, and the trade as being products sourced from Plaintiff.
 Plaintiff's promotional efforts include - by way of example, but not limitation - substantial print media, a website, social media sites, and point of sale materials.